sakaki-/gentoo-on-rpi-64bit/README.md

 This project is a bootable, microSD card **64-bit Gentoo image for the [Raspberry Pi 3 model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)** single board computer (SBC).
 > A variant image for the [Pi-Top](https://pi-top.com/products/pi-top) (an RPi3-based DIY laptop) is now also provided.

-The image's userland contains a complete (OpenRC-based) Gentoo system (including a full Portage tree) - so you can run `emerge` operations immediately - and has been pre-populated with a reasonable package set (Xfce v4.12, LibreOffice v5.3.4.2, Firefox v53.0.3, Thunderbird v52.2.0, VLC v2.2.6, GIMP v2.9.4 etc.) so that you can get productive *without* having to compile anything first (unless you want to, of course ^-^).
+The image's userland contains a complete (OpenRC-based) Gentoo system (including a full Portage tree) - so you can run `emerge` operations immediately - and has been pre-populated with a reasonable package set (Xfce v4.12, LibreOffice v5.4.0.3, Firefox v55.0.2, Thunderbird v52.3.0, VLC v2.2.6, Kodi v17.4_rc1, GIMP v2.9.6 etc.) so that you can get productive *without* having to compile anything first (unless you want to, of course ^-^).

 The kernel and userland are both 64-bit (`arm64`/`aarch64`), and support for the Pi's [VC4](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) GPU has been included (using [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) / Mesa), so rendering performance is reasonable (e.g., `glxgears` between 400 and 1200fps, depending on load; real-time video playback).
 The Pi's onboard Ethernet, WiFi and Bluetooth adaptors are supported.
 Sound works too, both via HDMI (given an appropriate display), and the onboard headphone jack.
 As of version 1.1.0 of the image, a [weekly-autobuild binhost](#binhost), custom [Gentoo profile](#profile), and [binary kernel package](#binary_kp) have been provided, making it relatively painless to keep your system up-to-date (and, because of this, [`genup`](https://github.com/sakaki-/genup) has been configured to run [automatically once per week](#weekly_update), by default).